verrazzano/verrazzano/tools/psr/README.md

 ## Workers
 All of the workers are deployed using the same worker Helm chart.
 Worker configs are stored in global.envVars values.
-There are common values that are available to each worker as follows:
+There are common values applicable to each worker as follows:

 ```
 global: